streamr-dev/network/docs/docs/usage/streams/partitioning.md

 ```

 ## Subscribe to partitioned streams
-By default, the client subscribes to the first partition (partition `0`) of a stream.
+By default, the Streamr SDK is configured to subscribe to the first partition (partition `0`) of a stream.

 The partition number can be explicitly given in `subscribe`: